syzzzhou/CSCI-596-Project-parallel-computation-of-SVD/README.md

 - **Hybrid Parallelization**

 By benchmarking each parallelization approach and their hybrid implementation, the project provides insights into the efficiency of these methods for large-scale SVD computations.

+### The division of work
+In our work, Yuxiao is mainly in charge of finding the algorithm, implementing the code for one thread, and openmp implementation.
+Xin is mainly in charge of finding more resources on github and the MPI implementation, while Shuyan is mainly in charge of searching for topics, ways to decompose a matrix, and CUDA implementation

+### OpenMP
+After testing the one-thread code on several sets of matrices, I started writting the parallel part of openMP.
+I tested the multi-threading on a 500*300 matrix, and tested the case of 1, 2,and 4 threads.
+Finally, the time it takes is shown in SVD_omp.out.
+Finally, for the multiple thread part, the time consumed has decreased.
+However, one should notice that even for the case of 1 single thread, the time consumed is already very low(around 2 seconds), so the improvement in efficiency doesn't seem to be that noticeable.
+As a result, I suppose if we want to further see the improvement in efficiency, it may be better if we can test it on a even larger matrix.